DSC01308+-+co%CC%81pia.jpg

 Jorge daCruz • "Resonance of Ruin: Deconstructing Babel through Charcoal" Series - 200x140cm • Charcoal on Paper • Berlin 2020

-Resonance of Ruin: Deconstructing Babel through Charcoal is a meditation on the myth of the Tower of Babel—its ambition, collapse, and ongoing relevance.
-Drawing on the visual language of Pieter Brueghel the Elder, the work revisits this archetypal structure through a contemporary lens, using charcoal to build a dialogue between history and the present.
+Resonance of Ruin: Deconstructing Babel through Charcoal is a quiet reflection on the myth of the Tower of Babel—on ambition, collapse, and the way its story still speaks to the present.
+Jorge Da Cruz draws from the visual world of Pieter Brueghel the Elder, reimagining that iconic structure through a contemporary lens.
+With charcoal as his medium, he creates a space where history and now sit side by side.

 Pieter Bruegel the Elder- detail - 1563-oil on wood panel - 114 cm × 155 cm Kunsthistorisches Museum